-- The programme adheres to the university's Teaching and Learning Policy, approved in 2018, which includes suitable teaching and learning methods.
-The teaching methods employed include lectures, class discussions, problem-based learning, case-based learning, reflective learning, design projects, field trips, and industrial placements.
-These teaching methods are appropriate to the PILOs and the CILOs and are aligned with the institutional teaching strategies.
+- The programme adheres to the university's Teaching and Learning Policy, approved in 2018, which includes suitable teaching and learning methods, that are based on several principles including: constructive theory at the programme and course levels; effective teaching strategies based on student involvement and stimulation; effective assessment of student learning; and continuous review and development of teaching approaches. - All course syllabi are revised every semester to include the teaching methods that will be applied.
+The PICENG programme adopts a variety of teaching and learning methods to achieve the PILOs and SOs.
+These include, class lectures, practical laboratory sessions, industrial site visits, seminars, projects and case-based learnings.
 The Panel is of the view that the employed teaching methods are sector standard and foster critical thinking, problem solving, and reasoning. - The Department has developed e-learning practices especially during the Covid-19 period where online teaching has been applied.
 As per the SER and the provided evidence, the academic staff uses MS Teams, Blackboard and other online tools to support their teaching.
-UoB has also issued Quality Assurance Guidelines for Precautionary Period, where clear guidelines are included for the online teaching, learning and assessments. - It was evident during the interviews with faculty and senior management that the students get exposed to wide engineering practices through seminars and site visits as part of their lifelong learning process.
-UILO 6 'Life-Long Learning' was not specifically mapped in the programme, but the updated 2022 programme specifications map this UILO to SO7 which is sensible.
-Furthermore, real-life applications in the form of project courses allow the students to demonstrate their design skills, which are evaluated by the faculty and industrial advisor from the local industry.
-In addition, after completing 85 credit hours of course work, students must spend at least six weeks of industrial training, working on real industrial problems. - The curriculum clearly enables the concept of learning by use of formal, informal, and non-formal learning activities, particularly with respect to industrial focus on project courses, additional workshops and seminars by local industrialists, involvement in outreach activities with alumni and local industry.
-Furthermore, students participate in laboratory activities which are often evolved into quality research papers that are formally published.
+UoB has also issued Quality Assurance Guidelines for Precautionary Period, where clear guidelines are included for the online teaching, learning and assessments.

+- It was evident during the interviews with faculty and senior management that the students get exposed to some engineering practices through seminars and site visits as part of their lifelong learning process.
+Furthermore, real-life applications in the form of project courses allow the students to demonstrate their design skills, which are evaluated by the faculty and industrial advisors from the local industry.
+In addition, after completing 85 credit hours of course work, students must spend at least six weeks of industrial training, working on real industrial problems.
+Moreover, the programme comprises a number of project-based courses, which are designed to trigger students' critical thinking and they involve a high level of research that could lead to journal publications as explained during interviews. - The curriculum enables the concept of learning by use of formal, informal, and non-formal learning activities, particularly with respect to industrial focus on project courses, additional workshops and seminars by local industrialists, involvement in outreach activities with alumni and local industry.
+Furthermore, students participate in laboratory activities that are often evolved into quality research papers that are formally published.
 The Panel appreciates the variety of life-long learning activities provided to students.